ikalatskaya/massachusetts_rental_property/README.md

 Hey,

-I have been living in Massachusetts for five years and I am looking to buy a rental property here.
+I have been living in Massachusetts for five years and right now I am looking to buy a rental property here.
 Massachusetts is one of the most densely populated states in the US, beautiful with a lot of history and a lot of lovely places, the best universities in the world, ocean coastline and ~350 towns and cities.
 So, which town to choose?
 It is not a trivial question.
 It should be probably neither too small (only 75 people live in the smallest town in MA) nor Boston (with sky-rocketing prices).
 It should be with the decent percent of homeowners but not too high, shouldn't?

 I have scraped, collected, cleaned the data from different resources.
 Let's see what we have got.